 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included UK companies act and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty
+These included UK Companies Act, pensions legislation and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included the company's operating licence, regulatory solvency requirements, and environmental regulations when they are applicable.

-We discussed among the audit engagement team including relevant internal specialists such as impairment specialist regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.